blue-10/Blue10CLI/README.md

 This is the *root command* of the blue 10 cli.
 From here you can see that we have several sub-commands.
 We have already used the `credentials` sub-command to check if we have a good connection to a blue10 environment.

-The current version of the blue10 cli provides 3 aditional sub-commands: `administration`, `vendor` and `invoice`.
+The current version of the blue10 cli provides 5 aditional sub-commands: `administration`, `vendor`, `invoice`, `glaccount` and `vatcode`.
 These can be used to manage different parts of your blue10 environment.

 ## Administration